Ladislaus of Naples: Youth

 Ladislaus was born in Naples on 15 February 1377 during the reign of his great-aunt Queen Joanna I of Naples.
-He was the son of Charles and Margaret of Durazzo, both members of the Capetian House of Anjou.
+He was the son of Charles III of Naples and Margaret of Durazzo, both members of the Capetian House of Anjou.
 His parents, having lived for years at the court of their kinsman King Louis I of Hungary, named him after King Saint Ladislaus I of Hungary.
-In 1379 his father declared war on Joanna and proclaimed himself king with the backing of Pope Urban VI.
+In 1379, his father declared war on Joanna and proclaimed himself king with the backing of Pope Urban VI.
 Fearing that Joanna would take her as hostage, Margaret fled with Ladislaus to her castle in Morcone.
 They returned to Naples on 11 September 1381, after Charles prevailed over Joanna.
-On 5 November Charles invested Ladislaus with the Duchy of Calabria, traditionally held by the heir apparent.
+On 5 November, Charles invested Ladislaus with the Duchy of Calabria, traditionally held by the heir apparent.

-Ladislaus became King of Naples at the age of nine (1386) under his mother's regency after his father was assassinated while pursuing his claim to the throne of Hungary.
+Ladislaus became King of Naples at the age of nine (in 1386) under his mother's regency after his father was assassinated while pursuing his claim to the throne of Hungary.
 At the time the kingdom saw a rebellion of the barons (fomented by Pope Urban VI), and there was a risk of a French invasion, since in 1385 the pope had assigned the throne to Louis II of Anjou, Count of Provence.
-Urban VI refused to recognize Ladislaus, and in 1387 called a crusade against him.
-Margaret and her son at the time controlled not much more than Naples and its neighborhood.
-After turmoil broke out in the city, they fled to the fortress of Gaeta, while Naples was occupied by an Angevin army led by Otto of Brunswick, widower of Joanna I of Naples, who had named Louis' father as her heir.
+Urban VI refused to recognise Ladislaus, and in 1387 called a crusade against him.
+Margaret and her son, at the time, controlled not much more than Naples and its neighbourhood.
+After turmoil broke out in the city, they fled to the fortress of Gaeta, while Naples was occupied by an Angevin army led by Otto, Duke of Brunswick-Grubenhagen, widower of Joanna I of Naples, who had named Louis' father as her heir.

-In 1389 the new Pope Boniface IX recognized Ladislaus as King of Naples, although he forbade him to unite it with his family lands in Germany and Italy.
-In Gaeta, Ladislaus married Costanza Chiaramonte, the daughter of the powerful Sicilian baron, Manfredi Chiaramonte.
-Within a few years the marriage was annulled.
+In 1389, the new Pope Boniface IX recognised Ladislaus as King of Naples, although he forbade him to unite it with his family lands in Germany and Italy.
+In Gaeta, Ladislaus married Costanza Chiaramonte, the daughter of the powerful Sicilian baron, Manfredi III Chiaramonte.
+Within a few years, the marriage was annulled.

 In 1390, the archbishop of Arles poisoned Ladislaus, and though he survived, he subsequently stuttered and was forced to take repeated periods of rest.
 Also in 1390, Louis II invaded Naples, starting a war with Ladislaus lasting nine years.
-Ladislaus limited Louis' control to the city of Naples and the Terra d'Otranto.
-In 1399, while Louis was fighting against the Count of Lecce, Ladislaus regained the city of Naples with the support of several powerful barons of the kingdom, including Raimondo Del Balzo Orsini.
-Louis of Anjou then decided to return to the County of Provence.
+Ladislaus limited Louis II's control to the city of Naples and the Terra d'Otranto.
+In 1399, while Louis was fighting against the Count of Lecce, Ladislaus regained the city of Naples with the support of several powerful barons of the kingdom, including Raimondo Orsini del Balzo.
+Louis II of Anjou then decided to return to the County of Provence.
 Ladislaus spent the year 1400 subduing Onorato Caetani, count of Fondi, and the last rebellions in Abruzzo and Apulia.